michaldudek/nestjs-typeorm-commands/README.md

 (or, even better, you get the config values from a configuration module that pulls them from env or some other mechanism).

-When your project is deployed you want to make use of migrations and... you get stuck.
-NestJS [migration docs are no help](https://docs.nestjs.com/techniques/database#migrations) and they point to [TypeORM CLI docs](https://typeorm.io/using-cli), but the way TypeORM CLI is implemented is nowhere near compatible with NestJS: it requires a dedicated file that configures `DataSource` class and does not support `autoLoadEntities` flag.
+When your project exits PoC stage and you want to make use of migrations... you get stuck.
+NestJS [db migration docs are no help](https://docs.nestjs.com/techniques/database#migrations) and they point to [TypeORM CLI docs](https://typeorm.io/using-cli), but the way TypeORM CLI is implemented is nowhere near compatible with NestJS: it requires a dedicated file that configures `DataSource` class and does not support `autoLoadEntities` flag.
 Of course, you could create it and pass the same config values to it, but it gets complicated if you have non-trivial configuration layer and you use `autoLoadEntities`.

-**TypeORM 0.2.x used to support `ormconfig.js` file, that was slightly easier to manage, but the result was the same.**
+_TypeORM 0.2.x used to support `ormconfig.js` file, that was slightly easier to manage, but the result was the same._

 Migrations are a core requirement for any production application and their support in NestJS + TypeORM is lacking.